Retropex/bc-guide/page/2nddatum.md

 <img src="../pictures/1-datum2.png" width="50%" height="50%" />

 4. Upload the package downloaded previously and wait for the install to finish.
-5. Click on configure and enter your desiered configuration and you Bitcoin address:
+5. Click on configure and enter your desired configuration and you Bitcoin address:

 <img src="../pictures/2-datum2.png" width="50%" height="50%" />